therealweizhi/pytimer/README.md

 A simple timer written in Python.

 ### Dependencies
-* Python 3 or above
+* Python 2.7 or 3.x
-* Python 3 TkInter module
+* Python 2.7 or 3.x TkInter module